sleepy-juan/PoZangZee/documents/DP2/DP2_Ideation.md

 2. **Summarize and Visualize by states and inform** important, unread, etc.
 3. Make email system like **monthly scheduler** with due date not received date

+### How we chose them
+1. If it is feasible
+2. If different solutions cover different areas
+3. If the solutions are not solution-driven but more problem-driven

 ### Solution 1
 **Classify importance or states** of conversation and **pin on the top of mailbox**
 ![solution1](./solution1.png)